Attractions near Us in Waynesville & Asheville, NC

 Provides transportation and guided eco-tours to the valley, including morning birding and wildflower hikes, synchronous firefly night walks and evening elk eco-tours!
 Click here to find out more www.cataloocheevalleytours.com.

 BILTMORE ESTATE www.biltmore.com

 George Vanderbilt’s 250-room chateau in the Blue Ridge Mountains is located in Asheville, NC, 30 minutes from Waynesville.
 For more than a century, America’s largest home has been an escape from everyday life for those visiting.
 Treasures abound in this carefully preserved home with every detail allowing the visitor to enter the family life of the Vanderbilts.
 Surrounded by 250 acres of beautiful gardens and grounds, the Biltmore’s gardens accent the mountains’ natural beauty throughout the year, with refreshing spring blooms, lush summer borders and glorious autumn color.
-Our Asheville AAA Office has general admission tickets which can be used any time EXCEPT the evening candle light holiday tours (they are valid for day tours during this same time period).
-Just let us know if you’d like more information, or check off Biltmore tickets when making your online reservations.
+Asheville’s AAA office still offers discounted tickets, but the Biltmore will be requiring a timed entry for everyone beginning July 2019, so we will no longer be purchasing AAA tickets for our guests.

-NOTE: During their slow season, and if you order 7 days or more in advance, Asheville’s Biltmore Estate offers discounted prices that are typically less than the AAA tickets we get for you.
-Please check their website for your best price and requirements (for ex. purchasing tickets 10 days in advance of your visit).
+NOTE: During their slow season, and if you order 7 days or more in advance, Asheville’s Biltmore Estate offers discounted prices that are typically less than the AAA .

 FOLK ART CENTER www.craftguild.org